juliandpt/Webstats/README.md

 ### Deployment 📦

 *Activate server:*

 ```sh
 npm run dev
 ```

 ### Built with 🛠️

-- [node.js](https://nodejs.org/en/) - server of the project.
+- [Node.js](https://nodejs.org/en/) - server of the project.
-- [Express](https://www.npmjs.com/package/express) - provides a set of features for web and mobile applications
+- [Express](https://www.npmjs.com/package/express) - provides a set of features for web and mobile applications.
-- [Cors](https://www.npmjs.com/package/cors) - provides Connect/Express middleware that can be used to enable CORS with various options
+- [Cors](https://www.npmjs.com/package/cors) - provides Connect/Express middleware that can be used to enable CORS with various options.
-- [Nodemon](https://www.npmjs.com/package/nodemon/v/1.18.10) - automatically restarts the node application when file changes are detected in the directory
+- [Nodemon](https://www.npmjs.com/package/nodemon/v/1.18.10) - automatically restarts the node application when file changes are detected in the directory.
+- [Colors](https://www.npmjs.com/package/colors) - allows to set a console output with the desired color.
-- [Dotenv](https://www.npmjs.com/package/dotenv) - allows to access the environment variables of the .env file
+- [Dotenv](https://www.npmjs.com/package/dotenv) - allows to access the environment variables of the .env file.
-- [Pg](https://www.npmjs.com/package/mariadb) - allows to establish the connection to the Postgresql-Heroku database
+- [Mongoose](https://www.npmjs.com/package/mongoose) - allows to establish the connection to the MongoDB database.
-- [SengridMail](https://www.npmjs.com/package/@sendgrid/mail) - allows you to send emails to a user
+- [SengridMail](https://www.npmjs.com/package/@sendgrid/mail) - allows to send emails to a user.
-- [Colors](https://www.npmjs.com/package/colors) - allows you to set a console output with the desired color.
+- [Node-ssllabs](https://www.npmjs.com/package/node-ssllabs) - allows to interact with the [SSL Labs API](https://www.ssllabs.com/projects/ssllabs-apis/).
+- [WebsiteLogo](https://www.npmjs.com/package/website-logo) - allows to extract de logo from a web domain.

 ## Author ✒️